Ismail98np/PHP-PROJECT-2022/README.md

 This was all done within the **1_CRUD_LESSON** branhc

-* **1. CRUD Functionailty**

-The first thing that I wanted to implement for this project was the basic crud functionaility for one of the entities that i was going to be creating. to do this for one entity would me that i just have to repeat the steps for the remaining entites.

-The first entity tat i wanted to create was the driving instructor as it was the most basic entity that did not need it's realtionships defined at the start.

-This was all done within the **1_CRUD_LESSON** branhc

 * **2. Static Pages**

 The next set of steps was to deliever teh static pages of the application using a default controller class to add some context to the website.